spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 1. Launch your Unity Editor.
 1. It should automatically detect the project but if it doesn't, select **Open** and then select `gdk-for-unity-fps-starter-project/workers/unity`.

-## Define a new entity
+## Define a new SpatialOS entity

-SpatialOS entities are made up of SpatialOS components, which store properties (data) associated with that entity.
+In this section we're going to define a new [SpatialOS entity]({{urlRoot}}/content/glossary#spatialos-entity) called `HealthPickup`.
+SpatialOS entities are made up of SpatialOS components, which store the properties associated with that entity.
 Components are defined in your project's [schema]({{urlRoot}}/content/glossary#schema).<br>

-Let's create a new type of entity:
+### Define a new SpatialOS component
+The first step in defining a new SpatialOS entity is defining its components and their properties.
+Let's do that now:

 1. Using your file manager, navigate to `gdk-for-unity-fps-starter-project/schema`, then create a `pickups` directory.
-1. Within your `gdk-for-unity-fps-starter-project/schema/pickups/` directory, create a new file called `health_pickup.schema`.
+1. Inside the `gdk-for-unity-fps-starter-project/schema/pickups/` directory, use a text editor of your choice to create a new file called `health_pickup.schema`.
 1. Paste in the following definition and save the file:

 ```